IBM/universal-connectors/docs/LOGSTASH_9_UPGRADE_LIMITATIONS.md

 ## Migration Guide

-### For Customers Upgrading to GDP 12.2.3 (Logstash 8.3.3 → 9.3.4)
+### For Legacy Flow Customers Upgrading to GDP 12.2.3 (Logstash 8.3.3 → 9.3.4)

-The Logstash version will be automatically upgraded as part of the GDP upgrade process.
+The Logstash version will be automatically upgraded as part of the GDP upgrade process. **You must manually update your configuration files** with the new parameter names.

 #### Step 1: Identify Affected Configurations